-- Event Photo or Video: Events look nice with a pretty picture to go along with them.
-Click Upload Photo or Video to choose from your computer's hard drive.
-Alternately, you can choose from one of Facebook's many pre-fab themes.
-You can see a preview of these themes in the Create Event window, or click the Choose a Theme button to browse by category. - Event Name: Don't fill out your name here (a common mistake); this is the name of your event.
-Usually events get descriptive names like "Carolyn's birthday party" or "Labor Day in the park." - Location: Events are generally better when people know where to go.
+- Event Name: Don't fill out your name here (a common mistake); this is the name of your event.
+Usually events get pretty descriptive names like "Carolyn's birthday party" or "Labor Day in the park." - Location: Generally speaking, events are better when people know where to go.
 You can type an address or a location (like a restaurant or a park).
 Facebook attempts to auto-complete to a specific location while you type.
 When you see the desired location, click it or press Enter. - Date/Time: By default, Facebook assumes you're an impromptu party planner, so the date in the box is today.
 Click the calendar icon to change the date.
 Next to the date box is a box for the event's time.
 Type in the time your event begins.
-Click +End Time to also add an end date and time. - Description (optional): This is the info guests will read about when they see the event, so provide any info that helps people understand what they're going to.
-For example, a bookstore event might list the readers who will be in attendance, or a party at a bar might let you know if there's going to be a cover charge to get in.
+After you add a start time, a blue link appears that reads +End Time Click that link to also add an end date and time.

+- Description (optional): This is the info guests will read about when they see the event, so provide any info that helps people understand what they're going to.
+For example, a bookstore event might list the readers who will be in attendance, or a party at a bar might let you know if there's going to be a cover charge to get in. - 4.
+Select your event's privacy from the Privacy menu at the top of the Create New Event window.